-Students who have identified Providence College as their first choice may apply at our Early Decision deadline of December 1.
-Applicants will be notified of their admission decision by mid-January.
+Students who have identified Providence College as their first choice may apply at our Early Decision deadline of November 15.
+Applicants will be notified of their admission decision by January 1.

-Early Decision applicants will receive one of two decisions; they may be admitted to PC or they may be denied admission.
+Early Decision applicants will receive one of three decisions; they may be admitted to PC, denied admission, or deferred to the Regular Decision applicant pool.
 A deny at the Early Decision stage is a final decision, and students who are denied are not eligible to reapply at the Regular Decision deadline.

 Early Decision is a binding agreement, which means that students who are admitted to the College through this program are expected to withdraw their applications to all other colleges and attend Providence College.

 What does it mean to apply Early Decision?

 The Early Decision (ED) deadline is in place for students who have identified Providence College as their first-choice college and wish to demonstrate their commitment to attend PC early in the application process.
 The deadline to apply ED is November 15, and students will be notified of their decision by January 1.
 Early Decision is a binding agreement for students who are invited to attend Providence College.
 You, your school counselor, and a parent or guardian will be required to complete and sign the Common Application Early Decision Agreement at the time of application, and you will be bound by the conditions listed on the form which can be found at www.commonapp.org

 .
 If invited to Providence College under the ED Program, you will be expected to withdraw your applications from all other schools and attend Providence College.

 What is the difference between Early Decision and Early Action?